You probably have personal credit scores established, and you are probably familiar with your scores at Equifax, Experian, and Trans Union.

-But do you have a Paydex business credit score yet?
+But do you have a business credit score yet?

-The main credit score used in the business world is known as a Paydex score provided by Dun and Bradstreet.
+The main credit score used in the business world is known as the Paydex Score and is provided by Dun and Bradstreet.

-This number assess a business’s lending risk much the same as a consumer credit score reflects a consumer’s individual credit risk.
+This number assess a business’s lending risk much the same as a consumer credit score, like the FICO Score, reflects a consumer’s individual credit risk.

-The exact definition from Dunn & Bradstreet, or D&B is: The D&B PAYDEX® Score is D&B’s unique dollar-weighted numerical indicator of how a firm paid its bills over the past year, based on trade experiences reported to D&B by various vendors.
+The exact definition from Dun & Bradstreet, or D&B is: The D&B PAYDEX Score is D&B’s unique dollar-weighted numerical indicator of how a firm paid its bills over the past year, based on trade experiences reported to D&B by various vendors.

 There are many BIG differences from a business Paydex credit score and an individual FICO credit score.

 Consumer FICO credit scores range from 350-850.
 The Paydex Score ranges from 0-100 with 100 being the highest score you can obtain.